Hazards of Hospitalization of the Elderly

 Managing Medications in the Elderly

 The more medications are taken, the greater likelihood of acquiring new health issues as an effect of taking the medicines.
 Hazards include the risk of one drug interacting with another.
-The treatment of elderly in hospitals depends on having an advocate or medical power of attorney who remains in communication with physicians to ensure that medications are not changed or if adjusted to confirm that there have been no past allergies or negative medication interactions.
+The treatment of the elderly in hospitals depends on having an advocate or medical power of attorney who remains in communication with physicians to ensure that medications are not changed or if adjusted to confirm that there have been no past allergies or negative medication interactions.

 The hazards of hospitalization of the elderly include medication-related events.
 Not taking the right medications, forgetting to take medications, or not taking prescription drugs on schedule take elderly adults to hospital emergency rooms.